 The Midtown Farmers Market was founded by the Corcoran Neighborhood Organization in 2003 with the help of many community partners and volunteers from the surrounding neighborhoods.
 Today’s open-air farmers market is the result of their vision to create a public marketplace at the transportation hub created by the Hiawatha light rail station at Lake Street/Midtown.
-Each year over 55,000 people visit the market.
+(We are currently hosting the market at Moon Palace Books located at 2820 E. 33rd St, Mpls) Each year over 55,000 people visit the market.
 In 2006, it was the first Minnesota farmers market to accept SNAP-EBT.

 Midtown Farmers Market Advisory Committee

 The purpose of the Advisory Committee of the Midtown Farmers Market is to support market staff in identified areas of need including fundraising, communications, operations, outreach and partnerships, and on-site support.
 Meetings will occur on the 3rd Wednesday of each month, at the CNO office (3451 Cedar Ave S).

 Who can participate?
 Membership is open to all individuals.
 A member recruitment group will be formed in July of each year consisting of current committee members to identify and recruit for new members with skills and experience needed in the group.

 Current Priorities of the Midtown Farmers Market: (adopted by CNO Board on 3/12/15)